ivpn/ivpn.net/src/content/pages/knowledgebase/general/how-can-i-connect-to-the-multihop-network.md

 # How can I connect to the Multi-hop network?

 <div markdown="1" class="notice notice--info">
 These instructions are not required when using the official <a href="/apps/">IVPN client</a>.
-Simply select the Multi-hop tab on the main screen.
+Simply select the Multi-hop tab on the main screen.<br>
 The Multi-hop feature is available in our Pro plan.
+Entry and Exit-hop servers must be in different countries.
 </div>

 The Multi-hop network is compatible with any WireGuard and OpenVPN clients.